robcarver17/pysystemtrade/docs/data.md

 OK, so we are limited in the historical data we can get from Interactive Brokers.
 What are the alternatives?

 We could get this from anywhere, but I'm going to use Barchart.
-As you'll see, the code is quite adaptable to any kind of data source that produces .csv files.
+As you'll see, the code is quite adaptable to any kind of data source that produces CSV files.
 You could also use an API; in live trading we use the IB API to update our prices (Barchart also has an API but I don't support that).

 (Don't get data from both Barchart and IB.
 If you get the IB data first, the Barchart code will overwrite it.
 If you get the Barchart data first, the IB data won't be written.)

 Once we have the data we can also store it, in principle, anywhere but I will be using [Parquet](https://parquet.apache.org/) which provides straightforward and fast storage of pandas DataFrames.
-Once we have the data we can also copy it to .csv files.
+Once we have the data we can also copy it to CSV files.

 By the way I can't just pull down this data myself and put it on GitHub to save you time.
-Storing large amounts of data in GitHub isn't a good idea regardless of whether it is in .csv or Mongo files, and there would also be licensing issues with me basically just copying and pasting raw data that belongs to someone else.
+Storing large amounts of data in GitHub isn't a good idea regardless of whether it is in CSV or Mongo files, and there would also be licensing issues with me basically just copying and pasting raw data that belongs to someone else.
 You have to get, and then store, this stuff yourself.
 And of course at some point in a live system you would be updating this yourself.

 An easy way to bulk download data from [Barchart](https://www.barchart.com) is to create a Premier account, which allows for up to 250 data downloads per day, and to use [bc-utils](https://github.com/bug-or-feature/bc-utils).
 That project has a [guide for pysystemtrade users](https://github.com/bug-or-feature/bc-utils?tab=readme-ov-file#for-pysystemtrade-users).

 Alternatively, if you are very patient, you can manually download the data from the Barchart historical data pages, such as [this one for Cotton #2](https://www.barchart.com/futures/quotes/KG*0/historical-download).
 Then, to read the data, you can use [this script](/sysinit/futures/barchart_futures_contract_prices.py), which in turn calls this [other more general script](/sysinit/futures/contract_prices_from_csv_to_db.py).
 Although it's very specific to Barchart, with some work you should be able to adapt it.
-You will need to call it with the directory where your Barchart .csv files are stored.
+You will need to call it with the directory where your Barchart CSV files are stored.

 The script does two things:

 1. Rename the files so they have the name expected
-2. Read in the data from the Barchart files and write them into Mongo DB / Parquet.
+2. Read in the data from the Barchart files and write them into MongoDB / Parquet.

 Barchart data (when manually downloaded through the website) is saved with the file format: `XXMYY_Barchart_Interactive_Chart*.csv`
 Where XX is the two character barchart instrument identifier, eg ZW is Wheat, M is the future contract month (F=January, G=February...
 Z =December), YY is the two digit year code, and the rest is fluff.
 The little function `strip_file_names` renames them so they have the expected format: `NNNN_YYYYMMDD.csv`, where NNNN is my instrument code (at least four letters and usually way more), and YYYYMM00 is a numeric date format eg 20201200 (the last two digits are notionally the days, but these are never used - I might need them if I trade weekly expiries at some point).
 If I was a real programmer, I'd probably have used perl or even a bash script to do this.